Zappingsbrew/mondtholomewtholomew/README.md

 ## Features

 - Includes the [Anurati Free](https://www.behance.net/gallery/33704618/ANURATI-Free-Font) font by default, no need to download it.
 It's not used by default though.
 Right click and select the "Use the ugly ahh Mond font" context action.
-- Weather that actually works
+- Weather that actually works and actually works in 2025!!!
 - Seamless resizing with mousewheel
 - Easy centering through the right click menu options
 - Uses the local language format for dates